 - Individual and family counseling is available to help you and your family cope with your disease.
 Our patient and caregiver support program lets you connect with other breast cancer survivors who have completed their treatment, understand your challenges and concerns, and can provide encouragement and helpful tips.
 Your caregivers can also receive support through these programs.

-- Rehabilitation and therapeutic exercise programs help you heal and return to a full, active life after breast cancer.
+- Rehabilitation programs for breast cancer survivors help you heal and return to a full, active life.
 We also have healthcare professionals with specialized training in providing personalized care for older patients who may have other health conditions besides breast cancer.
 Learn more about help for older patients.